top of page

 Flux Master SCC Model Chuck Controller from Mattison Machine Works ownership years.

 Working out of Big Rapids, Michigan, the trio took the long line workholding devices and perfected them while running the business for nearly 30 years.
-Before selling their company in the mid-1970's, the company renamed themselves the Magna-Lock Corporation in 1970.
+Before selling their company in the mid-1970s, the company renamed itself the Magna-Lock Corporation in 1970.

 Presented with the opportunity to sell their company, they did so in 1974 to Hitachi Metals American Ltd., absorbing both the Magna-Lock name and line of workholding to form the Hitachi Magna-Lock Corporation.

-With the success of the newly formed company, Hitachi Magna-Lock Corporation looked to rapidly expand their company, purchasing the Power-Grip magnetics line from Sundstrand Magnetic Product Co. in 1975.
-Joining the lift magnets with the current lines of workholding provided a new stream of business to the company.
+With the success of the newly formed company, Hitachi Magna-Lock Corporation looked to rapidly expand its company, purchasing the Power-Grip magnetics line from Sundstrand Magnetic Product Co. in 1975.
+Joining the lift magnets with the current lines of workholding provided a new stream of business for the company.

-Again looking to expand shortly thereafter, the purchase of the Thompson Vacuum Company, adding the vacuum workholding line to the company in 1978.
+Again, looking to expand shortly thereafter, the purchase of the Thompson Vacuum Company added the vacuum workholding line to the company in 1978.

-With the addition of the vacuum product line, Hiatchi Magna-Lock was able to diversify to add another workholding solution.
+With the addition of the vacuum product line, Hitachi Magna-Lock was able to diversify to add another workholding solution.

 vacuum chuck

-Vacuum chucks that are used in the production of guitars.
+Vacuum chucks are used in the production of guitars.

 The only thing missing from the growing Hitachi Magna-Lock workholding lines were permanent chucks.
 Seizing the opportunity when presented with it, the company bought the Micro-Mesh and Uni-Mesh Permanent Magnetic Chucks from Brown & Sharpe in 1981, joining with the current lines of workholding.